ioBroker/ioBroker.admin/src-rx/src/components/JsonConfigComponent/SCHEMA.md

 - `autocomplete`
   - `options` - `["value1", "value2", ...]` or `[{"value": "value", "label": "Value1"}, "value2", ...]`
   - `freeSolo` - Set freeSolo to true so the textbox can contain any arbitrary value.
-  - `maxLength` - max length of text in field

 - `!icon` - base64 icon
   - `maxSize`